Stabilized Benders decomposition for energy planning under climate uncertainty: Case study

-The applied planning model includes two expansion years, 2030 and 2040, and focuses on the power sector.
-To cover a diverse range of system setups, the planned system is not subject to any emission constraints in 2030 but must fully decarbonize by 2040.
-Spatially the model covers four distinct regions: France, Belgium, the Netherlands, and Germany.
+The applied planning model includes two expansion years, 2030 and 2040, focusing on the power sector.
+The planned system is not subject to any emission constraints in 2030 but must fully decarbonize by 2040 to cover a diverse range of system setups.
+Spatially, the model covers four distinct regions: France, Belgium, the Netherlands, and Germany.

 Figure \ref{fig:energyGraph} introduces all considered technologies, depicted as gray circles, and their interaction with energy carriers, depicted as colored squares.
-Exogenous demand in the model is limited to the carrier electricity which is modeled at an hourly resolution for the entire year.
+Exogenous demand in the model is limited to the carrier electricity modeled at an hourly resolution for the entire year.
 Hydrogen uses a daily resolution; oil and gas a yearly resolution.

 In the graph, entering edges of technologies refer to their input carriers; outgoing edges relate to outputs.
 For example, the generation technology electrolysis uses electricity as an input to generate hydrogen.
 Storage technologies, like pumped storage, have an entering and an outgoing edge to represent charging and discharging.
 Beyond pumped storage, the model includes batteries for short-term and hydrogen tanks for long-term energy storage.
-Including these technologies is critical due to their importance for decarbonized systems and their impact on the structure of the planning problem.
+Including long-term storage is critical since it is key for balancing seasonal fluctuations in decarbonized systems.

-Capacities for wind and PV are subject to an upper limit that restricts expansion.
+Wind and PV capacity are subject to an upper limit that restricts expansion.
 Pumped storage, run-of-river, and hydro reservoirs have capacities fixed to today's levels.
 Furthermore, hydro reservoirs are modeled as storage with an exogenous inflow instead of flexible charging.
 Beyond the listed technologies, the model also decides on the expansion and operation of transmission to exchange electricity and hydrogen between regions.